sonic-net/SONiC/doc/MSTP/MSTP.md

 User is expected to do a cold reboot when MSTP is running.
 If a user tries to perform a warm boot while MSTP is enabled, an error message will be displayed.
 User will first need to disable MSTP so the topology converges and reevaluates the paths.

 # Testing Requirements

-## Unit test cases
+## Unit Test Cases

-### CLI test cases
+### CLI Test Cases

 1. Verify CLI to enable MSTP globally.

-1. Verify CLI to disable MSTP globally.
+2. Verify CLI to disable MSTP globally.

-1. Verify CLI to set MSTP region name.
+3. Verify CLI to set MSTP region name.

-1. Verify CLI to set MSTP region revision.
+4. Verify CLI to set MSTP region revision.

-1. Verify CLI to set MSTP port priority
+5. Verify CLI to set MSTP port priority.

-1. Verify CLI to set MSTP hello-time
+6. Verify CLI to set MSTP hello-time.

-1. Verify CLI to set MSTP cost-value
+7. Verify CLI to set MSTP cost-value.

-1. Verify CLI to set MSTP max-hops
+8. Verify CLI to set MSTP max-hops.

-1. Verify CLI to set MSTP root guard
+9. Verify CLI to set MSTP root guard.

-1. Verify CLI to set MSTP bpdu guard
+10. Verify CLI to set MSTP BPDU guard.

-1. Verify CLI to set edgeport
+11. Verify CLI to set edge port.

-1. Verify CLI to create an instance.
+12. Verify CLI to create an instance.

-1. Verify CLI to delete an instance
+13. Verify CLI to delete an instance.

-1. Verify CLI to clear MSTP region name.
+14. Verify CLI to clear MSTP region name.

-1. Verify CLI to clear MSTP region revision.
+15. Verify CLI to clear MSTP region revision.

-1. Verify CLI to clear MSTP port priority
+16. Verify CLI to clear MSTP port priority.

-1. Verify CLI to clear MSTP hello-time
+17. Verify CLI to clear MSTP hello-time.

-1. Verify CLI to clear MSTP cost-value
+18. Verify CLI to clear MSTP cost-value.

-1. Verify CLI to clear MSTP max-hops
+19. Verify CLI to clear MSTP max-hops.

-1. Verify CLI to clear MSTP root guard
+20. Verify CLI to clear MSTP root guard.

-1. Verify CLI to clear MSTP bpdu guard
+21. Verify CLI to clear MSTP BPDU guard.

-1. Verify CLI to clear bridge priority in an instance.
+22. Verify CLI to clear bridge priority in an instance.

-1. Verify CLI to map VLAN to an instance
+23. Verify CLI to map VLAN to an instance.

-1. Verify CLI to delete VLAN from an instance.
+24. Verify CLI to delete VLAN from an instance.

-1. Verify CLI to set interface priority on a per instance basis.
+25. Verify CLI to set interface priority on a per-instance basis.

-1. Verify CLI to set interface cost on a per instance basis.
+26. Verify CLI to set interface cost on a per-instance basis.

-1. Verify CLI to display all information related to the region.
+27. Verify CLI to display all information related to the region.

-1. Verify CLI to display information related to a specific instance.
+28. Verify CLI to display information related to a specific instance.

-1. Verify CLI to display information about a specific interface in a specific instance.
+29. Verify CLI to display information about a specific interface in a specific instance.

-1. Verify CLI to display statistics.
+30. Verify CLI to display statistics.

-1. Verify CLI to display statistics on a per instance basis.
+31. Verify CLI to display statistics on a per-instance basis.

-1. Verify CLI to clear statistics.
+32. Verify CLI to clear statistics.

-1. Verify CLI to clear statistics on a per instance basis.
+33. Verify CLI to clear statistics on a per-instance basis.

-1. Verify CLI to clear statistics on a per interface per instance basis.
+34. Verify CLI to clear statistics on a per-interface per-instance basis.

-1. Verify the commands that are disabled for MSTP mode
+35. Verify the commands that are disabled for MSTP mode.

 ### Functional Test Cases

 1. Verify CONFIG DB is populated with configured MSTP parameters.

-1. Verify MSTP instances running on multiple VLANs.
+2. Verify MSTP instances running on multiple VLANs.

-1. Verify multiple VLANs can be mapped to a single instance.
+3. Verify multiple VLANs can be mapped to a single instance.

-1. Verify VLAN to STP instance mapping is populated correctly in APP DB, ASIC DB, Hardware
+4. Verify VLAN to STP instance mapping is populated correctly in APP DB, ASIC DB, and Hardware.

-1. Verify instance STP ports are created for its VLAN members.
+5. Verify instance STP ports are created for its VLAN members.

-1. Verify correct format of MSTP BPDU.
+6. Verify correct format of MSTP BPDU.

-1. Verify MSTP traps are created.
+7. Verify MSTP traps are created.

-1. Verify correct operation of CIST and MSTIs.
+8. Verify correct operation of CIST and MSTIs.

-1. Verify two bridges are in the same region only if they have the same region name, revision and instance to VLAN mapping.
+9. Verify two bridges are in the same region only if they have the same region name, revision, and instance to VLAN mapping.

-1. Verify the loop free topology inside and between regions.
+10. Verify the loop-free topology inside and between regions.

-1. Verify the operational values of forward delay, max age, hello timer and max hops are of the CIST root.
+11. Verify the operational values of forward delay, max age, hello timer, and max hops are of the CIST root.

-1. Verify FDB flush as a result of topology change.
+12. Verify FDB flush as a result of topology change.

-1. Verify instance is active only when there is at least one VLAN member of any of the VLANs that are mapped to it.
+13. Verify instance is active only when there is at least one VLAN member of any of the VLANs that are mapped to it.

-1. Verify altering bridge priority can alter the selection of CIST root, regional root and MSTI root.
+14. Verify altering bridge priority can alter the selection of CIST root, regional root, and MSTI root.

-1. Verify altering port priority can alter the selection of designated port.
+15. Verify altering port priority can alter the selection of designated port.

-1. Verify max-hops by changing value.
+16. Verify max-hops by changing value.

-1. Verify hello-timer by changing timer values
+17. Verify hello-timer by changing timer values.

-1. Verify max-age by changing intervals
+18. Verify max-age by changing intervals.

-1. Verify altering bridge priority will alter Root Bridge selection
+19. Verify altering bridge priority will alter Root Bridge selection.

-1. Verify altering port priority will alter Root port selection
+20. Verify altering port priority will alter Root port selection.

-1. Verify altering port priority will alter Designated port selection
+21. Verify altering port priority will alter Designated port selection.

-1. Verify altering port cost results in path with lowest root path cost is seleced as root port
+22. Verify altering port cost results in the path with the lowest root path cost being selected as the root port.

-1. Verify port states on same physical interface
+23. Verify port states on the same physical interface.

-1. Verify MSTP interoperability with STP, RSTP.
+24. Verify MSTP interoperability with STP and RSTP.

-1. Verify MSTP operational data is synced to APP DB and ASIC DB correctly.
+25. Verify MSTP operational data is synced to APP DB and ASIC DB correctly.

-1. Verify MSTP over LAG.
+26. Verify MSTP over LAG.

-1. Verify MSTP over static breakout ports.
+27. Verify MSTP over static breakout ports.

-1. Verify BPDU Guard Activation on Ports.
+28. Verify BPDU Guard Activation on Ports.

-1. Verify BPDU Guard Port State Transition
+29. Verify BPDU Guard Port State Transition.

-1. Verify BPDU Guard Recovery Mechanism
+30. Verify BPDU Guard Recovery Mechanism.

-1. Verify BPDU Guard and MSTP Interaction
+31. Verify BPDU Guard and MSTP Interaction.

-1. Verify MSTP Topology Changes Detection
+32. Verify MSTP Topology Changes Detection.

-1. Verify MSTP and VLAN Integration
+33. Verify MSTP and VLAN Integration.

-1. Verify MSTP Path Cost Calculation
+34. Verify MSTP Path Cost Calculation.

-1. Verify MSTP Failover
+35. Verify MSTP Failover.

 ### Logging and Debugging Test Cases

 1. Verify debugging logs for a region.

-1. Verify debugging logs for an instance.
+2. Verify debugging logs for an instance.

-1. Verify debugging of internal data structure of region.
+3. Verify debugging of internal data structure of a region.

-1. Verify debugging of internal data structure of an instance.
+4. Verify debugging of internal data structure of an instance.

-1. Verify debugging of internal data structure of a specific interface in an instance.
+5. Verify debugging of internal data structure of a specific interface in an instance.

 ### SAI

 1. Verify creation of STP instance.

-1. Verify adding VLAN to an instance.
+2. Verify adding VLAN to an instance.

-1. Verify deleting VLAN from an instance.
+3. Verify deleting VLAN from an instance.

-1. Verify adding a port to an instance.
+4. Verify adding a port to an instance.

-1. Verify deleting port from an instance.
+5. Verify deleting a port from an instance.

-1. Verify port state for different instances.
+6. Verify port state for different instances.

 ### L3

 1. Verify normal flow of L3 traffic with the MSTP topology.